hpcmtint/isc-projects/doc/install.rst

 Connections between the server and agents are always secured using standard cryptography solutions, i.e., PKI and TLS.

-During server startup, there are keys and certificates automatically generated that are used to:
+The keys and certificates are automatically generated during the server startup to:

 * register new agents (prepare agents keys and certificates) and,
 * establish safe, encrypted connections where both ends are authenticated.